Page Contents

 The executor or administrator must be at least 18 years old.
 They also must be a United States resident unless the Will names a non-resident as the Executor.

-The court does not supervise the executor or administer, there are certain things they cannot do without the Court’s permission.
+The court does not supervise the executor or administrator; there are certain things they cannot do without the Court’s permission.
 The Court must grant permission to pay fees to the attorney, themselves, make distributions to beneficiaries, or close the estate.

 The executor or administrator has many duties and responsibilities.
 Among them are: